red-data-tools/YouPlot/README.md

 |-----------|-------|----------------------------------------------------------|
 | count     | c     |  draw a baplot based on the number of occurrences (slow) |

-### Can YouPlot detect if a header line is present or not?
+### What if the header line is included?

-No. If your input data contains a header line, you need to specify the `-H` option.
+If your input data contains a header line, you need to specify the `-H` option.

+## How to specify the delimiter?

+Use the `-d` option.
+To specify a blank space, you can use `uplot bar -d ' ' data.txt`.
+The default value is tab, so you do not need to specify anything for tab-delimited text.

 ### Is there a way to specify a specific column as the x-axis or y-axis?